rack4java/rack4java/README.md

 When plugged in to a Rack4Java friendly server, this will respond with the usual greeting to any request.

 Notes:
-* Java is strongly typed and does not (yet?) have a sensible or concise literal syntax for Arrays and Maps, so the code looks a bit different to the Ruby version
+* Java is strongly typed and does not (yet?) have a sensible or concise literal syntax for Arrays and Maps, so the code looks a bit different to the Ruby version.
+I hope it's equivalenty simple, readable and usable.
 * [**Context**](/rack4java/rack4java/blob/master/src/main/java/org/rack4java/Context.java) is just a very simple interface, roughly equivalent to Map&lt;String,?&gt;
 * [**RackResponse**](/rack4java/rack4java/blob/master/src/main/java/org/rack4java/RackResponse.java) is just a [**MapContext**](/rack4java/rack4java/blob/master/src/main/java/org/rack4java/context/MapContext.java) with a bunch of helper methods.
 You don't have to use it and can return any **Context** which has the appropriate entries.